-In 2018, we entered into an asset purchase agreement (Asset Purchase Agreement) with Provention Bio, Inc. (Provention) pursuant to which they acquired our interest in teplizumab, a monoclonal antibody we had been developing for the treatment of type 1 diabetes.
-Teplizumab has been granted Breakthrough Therapy Designation by the FDA and PRIority MEdicines (PRIME) designation by the European Medicines Agency.
+In 2018, we entered into an asset purchase agreement (Provention APA) with Provention Bio, Inc., subsequently acquired by Sanofi S.A.
+(Sanofi), pursuant to which they acquired our interest in teplizumab, a mAb we had been developing for the treatment of type 1 diabetes.
+Teplizumab was granted Breakthrough Therapy Designation by the FDA and PRIority MEdicines (PRIME) designation by the European Medicines Agency (EMA).